beginning of content

 How is Paget's disease treated?

 There is no cure for Paget's disease.
-The aim of treatment is to relieve symptoms and to prevent complications.
+The aim of treatment is to relieve symptoms and prevent complications.

 If you have symptoms, your doctor may treat your Paget's disease with:

-Complications of Paget's disease
+Living with Paget's disease

-Resources and Support
+Resources and support

 Check your symptoms Find a health service